 Upon availability, Mid-America Christian University can provide confidential counseling free of charge for all of our College of Arts and Sciences students as well as any College of Adult and Graduate Studies students able to drive to the university's main location for sessions.
 Counseling Services are provided by Graduate students in the Master of Science in Counseling program completing the practicum/internship portion of their program.
 The students are under supervision by both a licensed on-site supervisor as well as their university supervisor who is also a licensed practitioner.
-To make an appointment contact Dorothy Koglin at (405) 692-3160.
+To make an appointment contact Jamie.anderson@macu.edu.